Self-Managed Cloudera SDX: Reference Architecture

 - Enable access to S3 for the hosts in your cluster in one of the following two ways:

-- For best security, configure all hosts with IAM role-based authentication that allows access to S3 so you do not use S3Guard and do not need to add the S3 connector service.
+- Configure all hosts with IAM role-based authentication that allows access to S3.
+With this approach, you do not need to use S3Guard and do not need to add the S3 connector service.

-- For clusters that do not use IAM role-based authentication, configure the Amazon S3 connector in your cluster.
+- Configure the Amazon S3 connector in your cluster.
 For your Credentials Protection Policy, choose Less Secure.

 CDH Services with Cloudera SDX Support